LaurenDoughty/productivity-ai-app/README.md

 - Clear deployment/runbook steps

 ## Deployment Model
 This application is deployed as a single Elastic Beanstalk environment.
 The Node/Express server hosts the API and serves the compiled React frontend from the same deployment artifact.
 Secrets (e.g., GROQ_API_KEY) are provided via Elastic Beanstalk environment variables and are not exposed to the client.
+Groq calls are made server-side via Express.

-## AI Safety & Guardrails
+## AI Safety, Data Handling & Guardrails
- - No sensitive data required: the app is designed for general workflow text; users should not enter regulated data (FERPA/PII).
+- Data storage (client-side only)
- - Client-side storage only: no server-side persistence of user prompts/results.
+- Secrets management (server env vars)

-## AI Safety & Data Handling Practices
+- Rate limiting / sanitization
-- Client-side storage only: the application does not persist user-entered workflow data on the server.
+- Logging policy (don’t log prompts)
-- Secrets management: API keys are provided via environment variables and are not committed to source control.
+- server processes requests in-memory and does not write prompts or results to a database or server-side file storage

 ## Quick Start